FlexiCodec: A Dynamic Neural Audio Codec for Low Frame Rates: : A Dynamic Low-Frame-Rate Neural Audio Codec

 \textbf{Frame Rate Flexibility}\quad \methodname\ trains with a flexible merging threshold $\tau$, sampled across a range.
 This enables the model to support controllable frame rates at inference by adjusting $\tau$.
 At $\tau=1.0$ (no frame merging), \methodname functions as a 12.5Hz fixed-frame-rate codec.
 At $\tau < 1.0$ (with frame merging), the average frame rate of the new sequence is lower than 12.5Hz, and is calculated as: $\frac{\text{Total number of frames after merging}}{\text{Audio duration in seconds}}$.
 Setting a lower $\tau$ decreases the average frame rate.

 \textbf{Semantic (RVQ-1) Quantization}\quad The dynamic-rate ASR features are quantized using a Finite Scalar Quantizer (FSQ)~\citep{mentzer2023finite} to produce discrete semantic tokens (we denote as RVQ-1 tokens).
 FSQ projects the input representations $e_s$ into a $D$-dimensional low-rank space, where the value of each dimension is quantized using rounding operation ROUND into $L$ levels.
-The quantized low-rank vector $\bar{e}$ is subsequently projected back to the original dimension $\bar{e}$:
+The quantized low-rank vector $\bar{e}$ is subsequently projected back to the original dimension $\hat{e}$:

-The semantic token index $q_s$ is obtained by: $q_s = \sum_{j=0}^{D-1}\bar{e_s}L^j$.
+\redtext{Straight-through estimation~\citep{bengio2013estimating} is employed to estimate the gradients in the ROUND function.} The semantic token index $q_s$ is obtained by: $q_s = \sum_{j=0}^{D-1}\bar{e_s}L^j$.
 Additionally, we wrap the FSQ block with small ConvNeXt~\citep{liu2022convnet} blocks to increase its representation ability, and apply an L2 loss $L_\text{feat}$ to align the semantic token embeddings with the unquantized semantic features.

 \textbf{Acoustic (RVQ-rest) Quantization}\quad To encode the detailed acoustic information that is not captured in the semantic tokens, following~\citet{dualcodec}, we compute a residual by subtracting the dynamic-rate ASR feature from the dynamic-rate waveform feature.
-This residual is then quantized using an $(N-1)$-layer Residual Vector Quantization (RVQ)~\citep{zeghidour2021soundstream}\footnote{We have not applied FSQ for acoustic quantization because FSQ is a single-layer quantization, and we have not discovered a multi-layer FSQ practice in literature.} module to produce acoustic tokens $q_{2:N}\in Z^{(N-1)\times\hat{T}}$, where $\hat{T}$ denotes the sequence length after frame merging.
+This residual is then quantized using an $(N-1)$-layer Residual Vector Quantization (RVQ)~\citep{zeghidour2021soundstream}\footnote{We have not applied FSQ for acoustic quantization because FSQ is a single-layer quantization. \redtext{We consider the integration of more advanced multi-layer FSQ (rFSQ) schemes, e.g., \citep{parker2024scaling}, to be a promising direction for future improvements.} } module to produce acoustic tokens $q_{2:N}\in Z^{(N-1)\times\hat{T}}$, where $\hat{T}$ denotes the sequence length after frame merging.
 We employ quantizer dropout~\citep{zeghidour2021soundstream} during training.
 That is, only the RVQ-1 to RVQ-$n$ layers are subsequently decoded, where $n \in [1, N]$ is randomly chosen.
-When $n=1$, only the semantic encoding stream is used.
+When $n=1$, only the semantic encoding stream is used. \redtext{Straight-through estimation~\citep{bengio2013estimating} is used to backpropagate through the codebook lookup.}

 \textbf{Frame Unmerging and Reconstruction}\quad To reconstruct the audio, the decoder path should reverse the dynamic compression\footnote{This is because the NAR codec decoder can only receive fixed-frame-rate sequence.
 It is also possible to generate audios directly from dynamic-rate tokens using an AR model, and we leave this as future work.}.
 The embedding features from the first $n$ chosen RVQ tokens are added to form a decoding feature representation.
 This dynamic-rate sequence is then passed to the Frame Unmerging Module, detailed in Figure \ref{fig:mergingunmerging}(b).
 It uses the frame length attributes to expand the sequence back to 12.5Hz.
 It is followed by another Transformer with local attention to smooth the transitions and refine the feature representations.
 The resulting feature sequence is then fed into a convolutional codec decoder which mirrors the codec encoder, synthesizing the output waveform.